-Musical Director of both Barnet and Bishop's Stortford Choral Societies, Richard is equally comfortable directing singers and instrumentalists on a large or small scale.
-He is also a guest conductor of the well respected St Albans based chamber choir Carillon, and directs is own occasional ensemble, Knightley Voices.
-He previously directed the de Merc Chamber Choir of Harlow, the Sine Nomine Singers of Hillingdon, and the Exeter University Gilbert and Sullivan Society.
-Richard has conducted orchestras including the Amadeus Orchestra, Bach Sinfonia, Bishop's Stortford Sinfonia, Hertfordshire Philharmonia and the baroque period ensemble Musica Donum Dei.
+As Musical Director of Barnet and Bishop's Stortford Choral Societies, Richard is equally comfortable directing singers and instrumentalists on a large or small scale.
+He has also guest conducted the well respected St Albans based chamber choir Carillon, and directs his own occasional ensemble, Knightley Voices.
+Richard has conducted orchestras including the London Mozart Players, Amadeus Orchestra, Bach Sinfonia, Bishop's Stortford Sinfonia, and Hertfordshire Philharmonia as well as the baroque period ensemble Musica Donum Dei.

 Richard studied Choral Conducting under Patrick Russill and Cathal Garvey on the MA course at the Royal Academy of Music, where he was awarded the Irene Burcher Prize upon graduation in 2013.
 He subsequently gained his LRAM in 2016.

-In addition to his work at Christ Church Southgate, Richard is also the Education and Training Officer for the RSCM London Area Committee and Events Sub-Committee Chair.
-In this role he has organised events for the RSCM committee including a conducting Masterclass with Patrick Russill, a composers and arrangers workshop, and a joint singers and instrumentalists workshop day with Noël Tredinnick.
-Since 2015 he has co-directed the London Area's annual Young Voices Festival alongside Alison Fisher, bringing choristers from across the London diocesan area to sing joint services together.
-He also coordinates arrangements for the biannual London Area Festival in St Paul's Cathedral under the direction of Andrew Carwood.
+In addition being an RSCM Awards Examiner, Richard was previously the Deputy Chair and Education and Training Officer for the RSCM London Area Committee, from 2014-2018.
+In this role he organised events for the RSCM committee including Award training days, a conducting Masterclass with Patrick Russill, a composers and arrangers workshop led by Paul Ayres, and a joint singers and instrumentalists workshop day with Noël Tredinnick.
+Since 2015 he has co-directed the London Area's annual Young Voices Festival alongside Alison Fisher, bringing choristers from across the London diocesan to sing joint services together.
+Additionally, Richard coordinated arrangements for the 2017 RSCM London Area Festival in St Paul's Cathedral under the direction of Andrew Carwood.